 Iceland, a small island stranded in the freezing waters of the North Atlantic, was our home for 91 days.
-The 300,000 people who live here lay claim to some of Europe’s most remote and beautiful terrain.
-Massive glaciers, simmering volcanoes, geothermal pools, puffin colonies, viking sagas, whales and nerve-wracking road trips conspired to provide us with an exhilarating summer.
+The country’s 300,000 citizens lay claim to some of Europe’s most remote and beautiful terrain.
+Massive glaciers, simmering volcanoes, geothermal pools, puffin colonies, Viking sagas, whales and nerve-wracking road trips conspired to provide us with an exhilarating summer.

-We had spent the previous three months in Istanbul, which although technically on the same continent as Iceland, is a world away.
-After so much time in one of Earth’s biggest cities, we felt the need to reconnect with the outdoors, and here we would experience nature at its most extreme.
-A lot of hiking, adventure tours, and bathing in hot springs.
-We would visit frontier fishing villages, scale glaciers, and get to know a sizable percentage of the country’s population on a first-name basis (the only such basis Icelanders know, actually).
+We had spent the previous three months in Istanbul, which although technically on the same continent as Iceland, couldn’t be further apart in spirit.
+Istanbul is one of the Earth’s biggest cities and, upon leaving, we felt the need to reconnect with nature.
+In Iceland, we would experience the outdoors at their most extreme.
+We’d do a lot of hiking, participate in adventure tours, and bathe in hot springs.
+We’d visit frontier fishing villages, scale glaciers, and get to know a sizable percentage of the country’s population on a first-name basis (the only such basis Icelanders know).

 Amazingly, we were able survive all of this without going broke, finding ourselves stranded on a glacier, or falling into a raging river of lava.
 It was an incredible 91 days.

 |Other Posts You Might Like from Iceland||...and Buenos Aires|

 |The Reykjavik City Zoo||A Surreal Visit to the Viti Crater||Nordhurfjordhur and the Pool at Krossnelaug||Sebastian Rivas of Amici Miei|